► Lexus’s new flagship cabriolet

 Material and build quality is peerless, with not a vibration or rattle to be felt even on poor surfaces, and all the buttons and switches operate with reassuring weight.
 The roof controls are cleverly hidden away underneath the palmrest, too.

 The LFA-style moving binnacle for the digital dash is a lovely party trick, though against the latest super high-res displays on some rivals the LC’s gauge cluster looks a little old-school.
-The same can finally no longer be said for the infotainment – the pin-sharp central display finally features Apple CarPlay and Android Auto, allowing you to banish Lexus’ own software for good.
+The same can no longer be said for the infotainment – the pin-sharp central display finally features Apple CarPlay and Android Auto, allowing you to banish Lexus’s own software for good.
 It’s a shame you have to operate it through an awkward touchpad rather than a touchscreen, though.

 Striking to look at, the Lexus LC Convertible turned heads left and right on our test route – and as it’s likely to remain pretty exclusive, it’ll be doing that for a while to come.

 The question of whether it’s better than a Porsche 911 is moot, as despite their similar price tags (that is, when you’ve selected items such as ‘seats’ or ‘windows’ from Porsche’s options list) and status as four-seat sports cabrios, they’re totally different in character and execution.
+Think of it more as a interesting and less expensive rival to a Bentley GT Convertible V8.

 Taken on its own merits, the LC Convertible is a wonderful achievement.
 It’s a Lexus worth getting excited about, with a glorious engine, stunning styling and all the hallmarks unique to Lexus ownership.